cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/creatures/martialart_json.md

 }
 ```

-"stat": affected statistic, any of: "hit", "dodge", "block", "speed", "movecost", "damage", "armor",
+- `"stat"`: affected statistic, any of: "hit", "dodge", "block", "speed", "movecost", "damage", "armor", "arpen", "target_armor_multiplier".
-"arpen", "type": damage type for the affected statistic ("bash", "cut", "heat", etc.), only needed
+- `"type"`: damage type for the affected statistic ("bash", "cut", "heat", etc.), only needed if the affected statistic is "damage", "armor", "arpen", or "target_armor_multiplier".
-if the affected statistic is "damage", "armor", or "arpen". "scale": the value of the bonus itself.
+- `"scale"`: the value of the bonus itself.
-"scaling-stat": scaling stat, any of: "str", "dex", "int", "per".
+- `"scaling-stat"`: scaling stat, any of: "str", "dex", "int", "per".
 Optional.
-If the scaling stat is
-specified, the value of the bonus is multiplied by the corresponding user stat.
+If the scaling stat is specified, the value of the bonus is multiplied by the corresponding user stat.

 Bonuses must be written in the correct order.